PatrickRatzow/2nd-semester-project/README.md

 # Introduction
-2. semester projects product for DMAA0220 - Group 3 at University College Nordjylland (UCN).
+Second semester project product for DMAA0220 - Group 3 at University College Nordjylland (UCN).

 This is a Java project, utilising multithreading, databases, and a multi-tier architecture.

 ## Setup